blitz-serving/PhoenixOSv1/README.md

 ## Config

-You can use `config.toml` file to config communication type, buffer size, RDMA server listener socket and so on.
+You can use `config.toml` file to configure communication type, buffer size, RDMA server listener socket and so on.
+An example of how this file is shown in `config.example.toml` in the root of the source code (/path/to/xpuremoting).
+How to customized the configuration file is quite self-explained given its content.

-Since `cargo` will use cwd as running root folder, you should use absolute path for config file.
-The default path will be `/workspace/config.toml`.
+By default, you need to use the absolute path for the config file, since `cargo` will use cwd as running root folder.
+The default path will be `/workspace/config.toml` (using our provided docker environment).
 If you want a specific path, you can use the environment variable `NETWORK_CONFIG` to customize it.
 For example: `NETWORK_CONFIG=/workspace/config.toml cargo run server`.

 ### Emulator